EOSIO/welcome/docs/80_tutorials/10_bios-boot-sequence.md

 #### 1.8.2.
 Build eosio.boot system contract

-To build the `eosio.boot` located in the `eos` repository, create a dedicated directory for `eos`, clone the `eos` repository sources and build the `eosio.boot` sources.
+To build the `eosio.boot` located in the `eos` repository, create a dedicated directory for `eos`, clone the `eos` repository sources and build the `eosio.boot` system smart contract sources.

 Follow the steps below: